 What to Pack for Guatemala in December

-• Comfortable walking shoes with good grip for festival crowds underfoot
+- Comfortable walking shoes for cobblestones, markets, and festival crowds

-• Something a little nicer for Christmas Eve or New Year’s dinner, if that’s part of your plan
+- Something a little nicer for Christmas Eve or New Year’s dinner

-• Insect repellent for Petén and lowland areas
+- Insect repellent for Petén, the Pacific Coast, and lowland areas

-• Warm layers, gloves, and a hat if hiking Acatenango, nights at high camp are the coldest of the year
+- Warm layers, gloves, and a hat if hiking Acatenango

 WHERE TO STAY